top of page

 Crisis Line Training

-Crisis Line volunteers go through 34 hours of training to learn our Active Listening philosophy, HopeLine policies & procedures, lethality assessment protocols, and specific skills for crisis de-escalation.
-Volunteers then go through 4 two-hour internships where they are paired with a mentor to begin answering crisis calls.
+Crisis Line volunteers will go through 34 hours of classroom learning.
+Throughout the training, you will learn our Active Listening philosophy, HopeLine policies & procedures, lethality assessment protocols, and specific skills for crisis de-escalation.
+Volunteers will then go through 4 two-hour internships where they are paired with a mentor to begin answering crisis calls.

 Volunteers on the lines can expect to help people experiencing: